Apathy: Potential Causes And Treatments

 Feelings of apathy can also occasionally be a symptom of schizophrenia.
 Although these symptoms more commonly occur in people who have recently experienced a stroke or are showing signs of early-onset dementia, apathy can sometimes occur in people who live with schizophrenia.
 Studies show that apathy can sometimes occur as a result of antipsychotic medications, which are commonly prescribed to people who experience schizophrenia, or it can occur as a symptom of depression, which can be common among people who have schizophrenia.
 If you are living with schizophrenia and you are now experiencing signs of apathy, consider mentioning this symptom to your doctor.

 Apathy can be challenging to treat, and the precise cause of your apathy may determine your treatment options.
-For example, because apathy is different from depression, the common treatments for depression may be ineffective for treating apathy.
+For example, because apathy is different from depression, common treatments for depression may be ineffective for treating apathy.
 In some cases, antidepressants— which are commonly prescribed for people living with depression—may make apathy worse.

 Your therapist might encourage you to connect with a support group for people who are experiencing apathy in addition to trying music therapy, art therapy, or opportunities to connect with an emotional support animal.

+If you are interested in therapy but don’t have the energy or motivation to visit a therapist’s office, you might consider online therapy.
 With an online therapy service like BetterHelp, you can chat with a therapist via audio or video chat from the comfort of your home at a time that works for you.
+In addition, you may be able to access resources like support groups, which can help you connect with others going through similar challenges.

-Licensed online therapists are trained in various treatment approaches, and your therapist may use a method like cognitive behavioral therapy (CBT) to help you reframe your thoughts.
+Licensed online therapists are trained in various treatment approaches, and your therapist may use a method like cognitive-behavioral therapy (CBT) to help you reframe your thoughts.
 Internet-based CBT has been found to be effective in treating and managing various mental health conditions, including depression and anxiety, which may stem from a diagnosis of dementia, the aftermath of a stroke, or an apathy-related condition.

 Takeaway